You can use the %SYMDEL statement or the CALL SYMDEL routine to delete SAS macro variables.

 The %SYMDEL routine deletes the specified variable from the macro global symbol table.

 %SYMDEL variable-name ;

 %SYMDEL statement warns when an attempt is made to delete a non-existent macro variable.
 To suppress this warning in the log, you can use the NOWARN option.

 %let mname = ABC; %put &mname; %symdel mname; %put &mname

-Moreover, if you have any other suggestions regarding other tips or tricks to add then suggest us below the comment section.
-We would really take those lists in our further blog post.
+Moreover, if you have other suggestions regarding tips or tricks, suggest them below the comment section.
+We would take those lists in our further blog post.

 Thanks for reading!